CONVENTIONAL BODY TATTOO VS COSMETIC FACE TATTOO

 These differing areas require two very different skill sets and training to ensure the treatment is carried out safely and to a high standard.

 Firstly, machines for body tattooing are created to penetrate deep into the skin.
-You don’t embark on having a body tattoo with thoughts of it not being there forever, once done that’s it – FOR LIFE!
+You don’t embark on having a body tattoo with thoughts of it not being there forever.
+Once done, that’s it – FOR LIFE!
 (Unless you embark on the removal mission… that’s a whole new chat!).

 body tattoo and cosmetic device